antaresproject/docs/docs/services/twig.md

 has_error($errors, $control)
 ```

-Verifies whether the `$control` control has forms' errors transferred in the $errors table.
+Verifies whether the `$control` control has forms' errors transferred in the $errors board.

 ### event